Large Deviations and the Peano Phenomenon in Stochastic Differential Equations with Homogeneous Drift: Proof of Theorem (Second-order LDP)

-In this section, we study a second-order LDP for the case where the drift $b$ comes from a homogeneous potential $U$.
+In this section, we present the proof of Theorem \ref{thm:Second LDP}, which consists of a second-order LDP study for the particular case where the drift $b$, in addition to having at most linear growth, comes from a homogeneous potential $U$.
 As we mentioned before, the reason for considering this kind of drift comes from observing that the homogeneity of $b(x)=|x|^{\gamma -1}x$ played a significant role in the work of \cite{Herrmann} and \cite{Pappalettera}.
 A peculiarity of these functions is that their derivatives preserve the homogeneity property, which we will use to study large deviations.